gavinlyonsrepo/SSD1331_LTSM/README.md

 *User Option  Color and contrast settings*

-Here the user can select RGB or BGR mode depending on type of display, They can also set the color contrast levels for the 3 channels (A B and C) for normal and Dim mode.
+Here the user can select RGB or BGR mode depending on type of display, They can also set the color contrast levels for the 3 channels (A B and C) for normal and dim mode.
 The range is 0-255.

 *User Option SPI Settings*